19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Economy/Coins.md

 In larger cities, letters of credit from the authorities (bank or similar) are more space efficient and are thus often used by the wealthy for domestic purchases.

 ## Converting Currency from Other Systems

+To convert loot and prices from other systems, you *could* use this table.

 | Classic Coinage (BX, Shadowdark, etc.) | Myth & Shadow Coinage |
 | -------------------------------------- | --------------------: |